camillegervais/telemetryDisplay/USER_GUIDE.md

 The following buttons help you manage your tab configurations:

 - `LOAD` load the configuration selected in the input
-- `SAVE` save the current configuration, a nema is required: if you want to update your current configuration keep th e same name, otherwise enter a new name
+- `SAVE` save the current configuration, a name is required: if you want to update your current configuration keep the same name, otherwise enter a new name
 - `DELETE` delete the configuration from your computer: **cannot be undone**

 **/!\\** The tab configuration only store and load the configuration of the graphs, cartos and software blocks (introduced further in that document) are not loaded.